medhakashyap/VisiCheck/README.md

 ## 8. Inferences and Conclusion

 The system demonstrates promising results in detecting diabetic retinopathy and cataracts, with accuracies ranging from 94% to 98%.
 By leveraging deep learning models and educational modules, the system aims to improve eye health awareness and access to specialized care, particularly in regions with limited healthcare resources.

+### Note
+In this phase of the project, I present my working AI model along with the front-end to deploy it on.
+However, the integration phase is taking more time and assistance than anticipated.
+Thus, I will present my complete integrated project during the final phase of this hackathon.